koffee/pot/lib/csv.coffee.md

 The csv constructor accepts an action to be run on every line.

     printColumn3 = (file) ->
-      new csv file,
+      new Csv file,
               (row) -> _.say row[3]

-Optionally, the `csv` constructor accepts an second argument defining what to do at end of file.
+Optionally, the `Csv` constructor accepts an second argument defining what to do at end of file.

     countRows = (file) ->
       n=0
-      new csv file,
+      new Csv file,
           -> ++n,
           -> _.say "rows: " + n